vadimgavrish/tinyURL/README.md

 # TinyURL

-TinyURL is a full stack web applications that shortens lengthy URL's and runs locally on your machine.
+TinyURL is a full stack web application that shortens lengthy URL's and runs locally on your machine.
 It is built with Node and Express.

 ## Final Product